Motorway Services Online

 After a management buyout in 1983, new managing director Patrick Gee wanted Roadchef to be a company owned by his employees.
 Staff would acquire shares gradually, depending on their length of the service.
 Patrick Gee died before this vision could be fulfilled, and only 20% of the company's shares had been awarded.
 The company's motto was "we're here to serve you".

 Under new CEO Timothy Ingram Hill, Roadchef started to grow rapidly again, and became engaged in several takeovers including Harthill.
-They rebuilt this and some of their older service areas, creating a similar style used across the board, which from the outside looked slightly like a farm.
+They rebuilt this and some of their older service areas, creating a similar style used across the board, with exposed brick interiors and brown tinted windows.

 Roadchef's waitress service restaurant was called Hickory's and started opening branches on A-roads as promoted as a chain in its own right, like Little Chef and Happy Eater.
 Some branches, like Nene Valley, barely mentioned the Roadchef name at all.
 These would eventually be leased to others or closed, allowing Roadchef to focus on the busier motorways.